department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 <div class="va-introtext">

-Veterans with service-connected disabilities can return to the job they held before deploying to active service because of the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-A service-connected disability means we've concluded that the Veteran was disabled by an injury or illness caused—or made worse—by their active military service.
-If you're a Veteran with a service-connected disability, find out if Vocational Rehabilitation and Employment (VR&amp;E) can help you return to your old job by helping  your employer accommodate your needs.
+If you're a Veteran with a service-connected disability, you can return to the job you held before deploying to active service because of the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+A service-connected disability means we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service.
+If you're a Veteran with a service-connected disability, find out if Vocational Rehabilitation and Employment (VR&amp;E) can help you return to your old job by supporting your employer in meeting your needs.

 [Learn more about USERRA](http://www.dol.gov/vets/programs/userra/).